jeffscyberjournal/THM_Learning_Modules_Techniques_-_General_Learning/Splunk_Fixit.md

 Start of each event starts with [Network-logs]: this is pattern of interest here.

-Breaking down of the required pattern:
+Breaking down the required pattern:

-- \[ Escapes the opening square bracket so regex treats it as text.
-Network-log: Matches the exact word phrase.
+- \[ escapes the opening square bracket so the regex treats it as a literal character.
+Network-log matches the event identifier.
-- \] Escapes the closing square bracket
+- \] escapes the closing square bracket.
-- ^\[ is required at the start of the regex pattern to match only to start of line.
-  - ^\[ (Best practice): Matches only when [Network-log] is at the absolute start of a line.
-This prevents accidental splits if the text appears in the middle of a log message, and it makes Splunk parse data much faster.
-  - \[ (Risky): Matches [Network-log] anywhere in the text.
-If the phrase appears in the middle of an error message, Splunk will accidentally cut your log entry in half.

 Answer required is ^\[Network-log\]: